muellerk22/sig-containers/wg-container-cost-allocation/README.md

 ## Overview

-At the heart of the label is to support a wide variety of Use Case involving four personas across the maturity model (crawl, walk, and run).
+At the heart of the label is to support a wide variety of Use Case involving four personas across the maturity model.

 The four personas are: